jhusain/task-lib/README.md

 // variable that stores the Subscription to the current stock price network request var outgoingRequest;
 function waitForQuote() {
-  // if there's a request in-flight, cancel it if (outgoingRequest) {
+  // if there's a request in-flight, stop observing the result if (outgoingRequest) {
     outgoingRequest.dispose();
     outgoingRequest = undefined;